 6) USB External Monitor

 This was a game changer.
 Diminishing screen real estate is one of the big sacrifices of traveling.
 Having a second monitor is a huge improvement.
 The key variables are power and weight.
 Most external monitors are both heavy, large, and require being plugged into an outlet.
-Discovering the AOC 16 inch USB portable LED monitor solved those concerns.
+Discovering the portable USB monitors solved those concerns.
 The AOC draws power from your computers USB port and draws so little power that you only lose 10-20% of your normal charge time.7) External Headset